GeorgePimpleton/yagr-pw5e-petzold/revised/README.md

 I've also modified the directory structure to better reflect the progression of code examples when a chapter has multiple examples.

 ### Note
-\*The source code \****will\***** compile as originally written as long as the source is compiled as using the Multi-Btye character set instead of the Unicode character set.
+\*The source code \****will\***** compile as originally written for the most part.
+There are a handful of examples that won't compile as x64 unless using updated WinAPI functions.

-This is older Windows Desktop WinAPI code, for modern Windows systems (10 & 11) it can be reported as being incompatible even though it runs without problems.c  The highest compatible system is Win 8.
+This is older Windows Desktop WinAPI code, for modern Windows systems (10 & 11) it can be reported as being incompatible even though it runs without problems.
+The highest compatible system is Win 8.

 There is a profound caveat when compiling some of the original source code, though. **C4996** error code.
 Unsafe C library function rears its ugly head.
 To disable this particular error code is a must.
 Or use the safe version of the C library function.